-McLean sought a more efficient method to transport cargo, and remembered his experience on the New Jersey dock in 1937, as well as the containers that the U.S. military used routinely during World War II.
+McLean sought a more efficient method to transport cargo and remembered his experience on the New Jersey dock in 1937 and the containers that the U.S. military used routinely during World War II.

 The birth of intermodal shipping

 However, he realized that the original concept of “trailer ships” would not be very efficient.
 Only a certain number of trailers would fit on a ship, and other cargo space on board a vessel would be wasted.
-McLean modified his idea so that only the containers, not the chassis,
+McLean modified his idea so that only the containers

-would be loaded onto a ship.
+would be loaded onto a ship, not the chassis.
 The concept of a trailer ship became the “container ship” or “box ship.”

-As noted earlier, the U.S. military palletized metal containers to speed the shipment of necessary war material during World War II.
+As noted earlier, the U.S. military palletized metal containers to speed up necessary war material during World War II.
 In the 1950s, the U.S. Department of Defense developed specifications for a new standardized steel Intermodal container.

-McLean had seen the military’s use of containers during the war, when it was able to ship a huge volume via ships in its rudimentary shipping containers.
+McLean had seen the military’s use of containers during the war when it could ship a huge volume via ships in its rudimentary shipping containers.

-He also hired Keith Tantlinger, an engineer, to develop what became the prototype for a new shipping container.
-They tested variations of the container and finally settled on a primitive form of what is now the ubiquitous shipping container.
-It was standardized and strong, which made it easy to load/unload, stackable and lockable (and therefore tamper- and theft-resistant).
+He also hired Keith Tantlinger, an engineer, to develop the prototype for a new shipping container.
+They tested variations of the container and finally settled on a primitive form of the ubiquitous shipping container.
+It was standardized and strong, making it easy to load/unload, stackable and lockable (and therefore tamper- and theft-resistant).

 McLean now had his containers and McLean Industries as a platform.
 The next hurdle was to design ships that could carry containers.
-In January 1956 he bought two World War II-era oil tankers.
-They were retrofitted to carry containers on and under deck.
-McLean was familiar with Mechano decking, which was wooden shelter decking that had been used during the war to help carry oversized cargo, such as aircraft.
+In January 1956, he bought two World War II-era oil tankers.
+They were retrofitted to carry containers on and under the deck.
+McLean was familiar with Mechano decking, which was wooden shelter decking used during the war to help carry oversized cargo, such as aircraft.
 The refitting, construction of containers and design of trailer chassis to haul the containers took several months.

 On April 26, 1956, one of the converted tankers, the SS Ideal X, left from the Port of Newark-Elizabeth Marine Terminal in New Jersey, heading for the Port of Houston.
 Its cargo included 58 of the new containers, as well as 15,000 tons of petroleum.
 The containers were 35-feet long and were termed “Trailer Vans” (later just called containers).

 The success of McLean’s idea and designs was quickly apparent.
 McLean Industries was taking orders for return cargo before the SS Ideal X docked in Houston.
-The company offered a 25 percent discount on the current price of ship cargo.
-Not only was the cost lower than regular shipping, the lockable containers prevented cargo theft.
+The company offered a 25 per cent discount on the current price of ship cargo.
+Not only was the cost lower than regular shipping, but the lockable containers also prevented cargo theft.

 McLean’s containers revolutionized the industry.
-At the time of the SS Ideal X’s sailing, most cargo was loaded and unloaded by longshoremen at a cost of $5.86 per ton.
-Using the new containers, a ship could be loaded/unloaded for 16 cents per ton – a 36-fold saving!
-Not only did containerization cost less, there were great savings in the time it took to load or unload a ship.
+At the SS Ideal X’s sailing, most of the cargo was loaded and unloaded by longshoremen for $5.86 per ton.
+A ship could be loaded/unloaded for 16 cents per ton using the new containers – a 36-fold saving!
+Not only did containerization cost less, but there were also great savings in the time it took to load or unload a ship.

 Sea-Land opened a new 101-acre facility in Port Newark-Elizabeth Marine Terminal in August 1963 to handle the increased container traffic.
-The market for containers developed slowly over the next few years; change was slow to come to the industry that had operated in the same basic way for more than 200 years.
+The container market developed slowly over the next few years; the change was slow to come to the industry that had operated in the same basic way for more than 200 years.
 Infrastructure had to be modified or added; heavy-duty cranes to lift containers on and off ships were not widespread at ports.
-Additionally (and understandably), the unions representing dockworkers were against the idea that (at a minimum) meant change and at its worst had the potential to cost many jobs.
+Additionally (and understandably), the unions representing dockworkers were against the idea that (at a minimum) meant change and, at its worst, had the potential to cost many jobs.

 Nonetheless, McLean’s Sea-Land continued to grow and expand.
 Sea-Land began service between New York and Bremen (Germany), Rotterdam (Netherlands) and Grangemouth (Scotland) in April 1966.

-The U.S. government became Sea-Land’s largest account when the it started shipping containers to South Vietnam in 1967.
-This generated 40 percent of Sea-Land’s 1968-1969 revenue.
+The U.S. government became Sea-Land’s largest account when it started shipping containers to South Vietnam in 1967.
+This generated 40 per cent of Sea-Land’s 1968-1969 revenue.

-McLean continued to work on standardization as a method to reduce the cost of labor and the time needed at dockside.
+McLean continued to work on standardization to reduce the cost of labour and the time needed at dockside.
 This focus on efficiency resulted in patents for Sea-Land’s standardized container designs.
 However, McLean allowed others to use the patents through a royalty-free lease to the International Organization for Standardization.

-As the 1970s began, Sea-Land Industries owned 27,000 trailer-type containers, 36 trailer ships and docked at 30 ports around the world.
+As the 1970s began, Sea-Land Industries owned 27,000 trailer-type containers, 36 trailer ships and docked at 30 ports worldwide.
 Competitors began to imitate Sea-Land as the advantages of containers gained increased attention.

 McLean had trucked Reynolds Tobacco Company cigarettes around the United States when he operated McLean Trucking.
-He began negotiations to sell Sea-Land in order to generate the cash needed to remain competitive with his imitators.
-Reynolds agreed to buy Sea-Land for $530 million in cash and stock; McLean personally made $160 million in the deal, and was awarded a seat on the company’s board of directors.
+He began negotiations to sell Sea-Land to generate the cash needed to remain competitive with his imitators.
+Reynolds agreed to buy Sea-Land for $530 million in cash and stock; McLean personally made $160 million in the deal and was awarded a seat on the company’s board of directors.
 R.J.
 Reynolds formed R.J.
-Reynolds Industries, Inc. as a holding company, which formally bought Sea-Land in May 1969.
+Reynolds Industries, Inc. as a holding company, formally buying Sea-Land in May 1969.

 R.J.
 Reynolds Industries spun off Sea-Land Corporation to shareholders as an independent, NYSE-traded company in mid-1984.
 Coincidentally, Sea-Land had its highest revenue and earnings in its history.

-A little more than two years later (September 1986), Sea-Land Corporation merged with a subsidiary of rail giant CSX Corporation.
+A little more than two years later (September 1986), Sea-Land Corporation merged with a rail giant CSX Corporation subsidiary.
 Then in 1999, the international division of Sea-Land was sold to Danish shipping company Maersk.
-The new company was known as Maersk Sealand; in 2006 the company was rebranded as Maersk Line.
+The new company was known as Maersk Sealand; in 2006, the company was rebranded as Maersk Line.

 The legacy of Malcolm McLean

-McLean’s container had its biggest impact in shipping.
-Container ships now spend 80 percent of their time at sea; before containers this time was around 50 percent (with 50 percent of time loading and unloading cargo).
+McLean’s container had its biggest impact on shipping.
+Container ships now spend 80 per cent of their time at sea; before containers, this time was around 50 per cent (with 50 per cent of time loading and unloading cargo).